pact-foundation/pact-message-demo/README.md

 ## TODO

 * Document the consumer side.
+* Fully define the checklist for the pact-message wrapper implementor
 * Fully implement v3 pact specification.
     * What's done:
         * Supports the new matching rules location in the JSON document